whysofunky/TacoTrainer/README.md

  * Post notifications when running
  * Hold wake lock during timer run
  * Make sound on transitions
- * Period timer moves after finishing
+ * Period timer moves after finishing, some layout problem.
+ * If launched with a different workout, prompt to ask if we should change.

 Settings page
  * Max HR